 Planning to visit Grandma's for Thanksgiving or spend Christmas in Rome?
 Traveling over the holidays can be notoriously busy, expensive and stressful, but the news isn't all bad.
 There are still deals to be found, provided you shop carefully and plan ahead.
 Check out our 10 holiday travel tips and find some joy this holiday season.

 At Thanksgiving, Wednesday is the critical outbound "avoid" day as a rule.
 Traveling on Thanksgiving day proper is often a breeze and more affordable; there are often cut-rate airfare deals on Thanksgiving day.
 If you can fly home any day other than Sunday, you'll likely pay less.

-Whether you're using booking sites like Travelocity, bid or auction sites such as Priceline or metasearch sites such as Kayak, comparison shopping has never been easier than it is right now.
+Whether you're using booking sites like Expedia or metasearch sites such as Kayak, comparison shopping has never been easier than it is right now.
 During peak travel season, casting the net as wide as possible will help you understand all of your options.

 For many travelers, price isn't the only or even the most important factor, especially during the holidays.
 Thoughtful, deliberate use of the "search adjacent days or airports" features found on many websites may also surrender greatly improved fares and travel times.

-Checking alternate airports is a pretty standard tactic, but at this time of year it can really make a difference.
+Checking alternate airports is a pretty standard tactic, but this time of year it can really make a difference.
 At no time can the alternate airport gambit pay off better than during the holiday crush.
 You can score on almost every front -- parking, rental cars, traffic to and from, nearby hotels -- and save both time and money.